conra2010/blog-vue/README.md

     sleep 5; \
 end
 ```
-Notice we are using a type of 'message', just to show that the Chrome Network inspector only shows the event stream for events of that type.

 After some events are received, we go offline by changing "No throttling" to "Offline".
 The event source should detect that and close the connection; go back to "No throttling" and after a few seconds the event source should try to reconnect and tell Mercure the ID of the last event received.